How to Batch Transcribe Multiple Videos at Once

 • Check transcripts for accuracy

-• Use AI-generated summaries to quickly identify key insights
+• Use AI summaries to identify key insights fast

 Comparison: VidNotes vs. Other Batch Transcription Tools